Dear OSRUI faculty,

 We regret we do not have space to house faculty or staff who would like to arrive early or stay beyond the close of their session.

-There is a welcome barbecue every two weeks for the arriving faculty, and you are invited!
-Welcome barbecues are tentatively scheduled for 6:30 pm on the arrival dates listed above.
-The barbecues are usually in Jerry and Paula Kaye’s backyard (behind Sang Hall) and are followed by a short orientation.
+There will be an orientation every two weeks for the arriving faculty, and you are invited!
 This is an opportunity for everyone to meet one another before the session starts.

-You will receive a welcome email the week before your arrival at camp that confirms the time of the welcome barbecue, gives arrival instructions, and your room assignment.
+You will receive a welcome email a few days before your arrival at camp that confirms the time of the orientation, gives arrival instructions, and your room assignment.

-All faculty and adult staff living in the Lodge and Soref Center must fill out the below Faculty/Staff Info Form.
-Even if you have filled out faculty/staff forms in previous years, we still need updated contact information from you, exact arrival and departure dates, and the other information the form asks for including whether or not you want to rent a mini-fridge at camp.
+All faculty and adult staff living in the Lodge, Soref Center, and Bayit must fill out the below Faculty/Staff Info Form.
+If you want your honorarium applied to your children who will be day campers or overnight campers, you must fill out this form by February 15.
+If you don't have children who will be day campers or overnight campers, please fill out this form by April 15.
+Even if you have filled out faculty/staff forms in previous years, we still need updated contact information from you, exact arrival and departure dates, info so that we can apply your honorarium appropriately, and the other information.
 Thank you!

 Some suggestions you may find helpful -- a Segel Packing List compiled by faculty.